ZLTM/hydejack/design-dev/trip-sim.md

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
-description: >
-  game made for the #GGJ2017
+description: Game made for GGJ 2017.

 # You can show the description on the page by deleting this line:
 hide_description: true